official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 see it, the inspectors must be free … to visit.
 This is the objective.
 If this is fulfilled, then it’s over.
 The Security Council or the international community never wanted to

-140 New York Times, 9 September 2002, Threats and Responses: Perspectives/Jacques Chirac; French
+[^140]: New York Times, 9 September 2002, Threats and Responses: Perspectives/Jacques Chirac; French
-Leader Offers America Both Friendship and Criticism.

 169